vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on the boss and the Harnessed Specter add.
-- Use Earthquake when 2+ targets are together.
+- Use {{ site.data.spell.earthquake} when 2+ targets are together.
 Use {{ site.data.spell.chain_lightning }} when 3+ targets are together.
 - Pool Maelstrom for incoming add spawns.
 If Echoes of Great Sundering is equipped, hold a proc for an incoming add spawn as well.
 - Utilize Spiritwalker's Grace or instant casts as needed when targeted with Shared Suffering.

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Change of Heart and Bottled Anima vials.
-- Spirit Wolf can be used to mitigate damage from Loose Anima (if channeling) or to run out and soak far away Bottled Anima vials.
-Earth Shield can offer you HPS because of the constant damage from Loose Anima.
+- {{ site.data.talent.spirit_wolf}} can be used to mitigate damage from Loose Anima (if channeling) or to run out and soak far away Bottled Anima vials. {{ site.data.talent.earth_shield}} can offer you HPS because of the constant damage from Loose Anima.

 **Utilities:**
 - Interrupt Condemn as assigned.